-A: In addition to grades on homework, papers, and exams, as well as electronic academic "early alerts" sent from faculty and overseen by the Academic Dean's Office, students will receive feedback on each class through their Midterm Progress Report.
-This is accessible via the Curry Web Information System (CWIS) by the student and academic advisor who is often the PAL professor.
-Students receive an "S" for satisfactory, a "U" for unsatisfactory" or "F" for failing to guide their work for the second half of the term.
+A: In addition to grades on homework, papers, and exams, as well as electronic Academic Alerts sent from faculty, students will receive feedback on each class through Canvas and their Midterm Grade Report.
+Students receive an “S” for satisfactory, a “U” for unsatisfactory” or “F” for failing, all of which will guide their work for the second half of the term.

 Q: My son/daughter doesn’t always detect academic trouble.
 How will PAL help if students say that everything is fine?

 A: By requiring that students attend PAL on a regular basis, students are faced with “reality checks” and asked to address issues that they may otherwise avoid.
 Discussions about coursework are designed to uncover realistic reflection on their progress.
 This might be a priority goal for a semester if it has been a problem in the past.